horryruo/multi-bot/README.md

 7. Enter a list of dmm links to list all items.
 8. Search current dmm hot and newest movies, limit 30 (beta)
 9. Control cloudflare domain resolution
-*Please /help to the robot for specific use.*